dsmrreader/dsmr-reader/README.md

 ##### (Option A.) MySQL/MariaDB ####
 Install MariaDB.
 You can also choose to install the closed source MySQL, as they should be interchangeable anyway. **libmysqlclient-dev** is required for the virtualenv installation later in this guide..

-<code>sudo apt-get install mariadb-server-10.0 libmysqlclient-dev</code>
+`sudo apt-get install mariadb-server-10.0 libmysqlclient-dev`

 Create database:

-<code>sudo mysqladmin create dsmrreader</code>
+`sudo mysqladmin create dsmrreader`

 Create user:

-<code>echo "CREATE USER 'dsmrreader'@'localhost' IDENTIFIED BY 'dsmrreader';" | sudo mysql --defaults-file=/etc/mysql/debian.cnf -v</code>
+`echo "CREATE USER 'dsmrreader'@'localhost' IDENTIFIED BY 'dsmrreader';" | sudo mysql --defaults-file=/etc/mysql/debian.cnf -v`

 Set privileges for user:

-<code>echo "GRANT ALL ON dsmrreader.* TO 'dsmrreader'@'localhost';" | sudo mysql --defaults-file=/etc/mysql/debian.cnf -v</code>
+`echo "GRANT ALL ON dsmrreader.* TO 'dsmrreader'@'localhost';" | sudo mysql --defaults-file=/etc/mysql/debian.cnf -v`

 Flush privileges to activate them:

-<code>mysqladmin reload</code>
+`mysqladmin reload`

 ##### (Option B.) PostgreSQL

 Install PostgreSQL. **postgresql-server-dev-all** is required for the virtualenv installation later in this guide.

-<code>sudo apt-get install postgresql postgresql-server-dev-all</code>
+`sudo apt-get install postgresql postgresql-server-dev-all`

 Postgres does not start due to locales?
-Try: <code>dpkg-reconfigure locales</code>
+Try: `dpkg-reconfigure locales`

 No luck?
-Try editing <code>/etc/environment</code>, add <code>LC\_ALL="en_US.utf-8"</code> and <code>reboot</code>
+Try editing `/etc/environment`, add `LC\_ALL="en_US.utf-8"` and `reboot`

 Ignore any *'could not change directory to "/root": Permission denied'* errors for the following commands.

 Create user:

-<code>sudo sudo -u postgres createuser -DSR dsmrreader</code>
+`sudo sudo -u postgres createuser -DSR dsmrreader`

 Create database, owned by the user we just created:

-<code>sudo sudo -u postgres createdb -O dsmrreader dsmrreader</code>
+`sudo sudo -u postgres createdb -O dsmrreader dsmrreader`

 Set password for user:

-<code>sudo sudo -u postgres psql -c "alter user dsmrreader with password 'dsmrreader';"</code>
+`sudo sudo -u postgres psql -c "alter user dsmrreader with password 'dsmrreader';"`

 #### Dependencies ####
 Misc utils, required for webserver, application server and cloning the application code from the repository.

-<code>sudo apt-get install nginx supervisor mercurial python3 python3-pip python3-virtualenv virtualenvwrapper</code>
+`sudo apt-get install nginx supervisor mercurial python3 python3-pip python3-virtualenv virtualenvwrapper`

-Install <code>cu</code>.
+Install `cu`.
 The CU program allows easy testing for your DSMR serial connection.
 It's very basic but very effective to test whether your serial cable setup works properly.

-<code>sudo apt-get install cu</code>
+`sudo apt-get install cu`

 #### Application user ####
-The application runs as <code>dsmr</code> user by default.
-This way we do not have to run the application as <code>root</code>, which is a bad practice anyway.
+The application runs as `dsmr` user by default.
+This way we do not have to run the application as `root`, which is a bad practice anyway.
 Our user also requires dialout permissions.

 Create user with homedir.
 The application code and virtualenv resides in this directory as well:

-<code>sudo useradd dsmr --home-dir /home/dsmr --create-home --shell /bin/bash</code>
+`sudo useradd dsmr --home-dir /home/dsmr --create-home --shell /bin/bash`

 Allow the user to perform a dialout.

-<code>sudo usermod -a -G dialout dsmr</code>
+`sudo usermod -a -G dialout dsmr`

 ### Webserver (Nginx) ###